Evolution of progenitors for electron capture supernovae: Discussions and Conclusions

-The obtained deflagration velocity 1.6$\times10^{3}$ km/sec at the end of the calculation ($\rho_c = 10^{11}$ g/cm$^3$) is consistent with a velocity $\sim10^3$ km/sec as in \citet{miy80}.
-On the other hand, the extension of the NSE region, 0.12 M$_\odot$, is smaller than 0.354 M$_\odot$ by \citet{miy80} and $\sim$0.3 M$_\odot$ by \citet{nom87}, in which the same assumptions for convective energy transportation and electron capture rates are taken.
-This is due to a different treatment of electron captures in the NSE region.
-Both \citet{miy80} and \citet{nom87} assumed that only free-protons can capture electrons in the NSE compositions, and thus electron capture rates at low $Y_e$ environment with extremely low proton fractions become much smaller than ours, which takes into account electron captures by neutron rich nuclei \citep{juo10}.
-In order to confirm the effect of electron captures on neutron-rich nuclei, we calculate the deflagration phase taking into account electron capture only by free-protons in NSE compositions.
-The resulting propagation of the NSE front is shown in Fig. \ref{f_prop_proton}.
-Comparing with the case of full electron captures, contraction becomes slower owing to smaller reduction of electrons.
-Then the duration of contraction becomes longer, and the flame front propagates far from the center at the end of the calculation even though the flame front has a smaller mean velocity of $8.4\times10^2$ km/sec.
-Since the explosion as an ECSN is triggered by neutrino heating \citep{kit06} and the efficiency is affected by the density profile, a central concentrated density profile in our calculation would affect its explosion and the inclusion of electron captures by neutron-rich nuclei will be important.
+The obtained deflagration velocity 1.6$\times10^{3}$ km/sec at the end of the calculation ($\rho_c = 10^{11}$ g/cm$^3$) is consistent with the velocity $\sim10^3$ km/sec described in \citet{miy80}.
+On the other hand, the extension of the NSE region, 0.12 M$_\odot$, is smaller than 0.354 M$_\odot$, obtained by \citet{miy80} and $\sim$0.3 M$_\odot$ by \citet{nom87}.
+This is due to a different treatment of electron capture in the NSE region.
+Nuclei included in the calculation by \citet{juo10} are much more extended than ones used in \citet{miy80} or \citet{nom87}.
+At high Ye environment with high proton fraction, electron capture rates are dominated by a contribution from free protons.
+However, at low Ye environment with extremely low proton fractions, contribution from neutron-rich isotopes becomes dominant and the importance is significant.
+In order to confirm the effect of electron capture by neutron-rich isotopes, we calculate the deflagration phase while taking into account only electron capture by free-protons in NSE.
+The resulting propagation of the deflagration front is shown in Fig. \ref{f_prop_proton}.
+Comparing with the case of full electron capture, contraction becomes slower owing to a smaller reduction of electrons.
+Then, the duration of contraction becomes longer and the flame front propagates far from the center by the end of the calculation, even though the flame front has a smaller mean velocity of $8.4\times10^2$ km/sec.
+The importance of the mechanism of neutrino-heating was suggested in \citet{kit06}.
+Since the efficiency is affected by the density profile, a central concentrated density profile in our calculation would affect its explosion and the inclusion of electron capture by neutron-rich isotopes will be important.